 Given the strong investor sentiment in the Canadian and Vancouver markets, many opportunities have emerged for entrepreneurialism in the real estate industry.
 Who are they and what are they doing?
 They are experienced at being innovative, thinking “outside the box” at times, and accessing well priced capital.
 They are often privately-owned firms.
 While they do not dismiss risk, they often have the ability to see value and reward where many others do not.
 What have been the most significant challenges that they have had to endure?
 How do they see opportunities unfolding in the future?

-In the first half of 2019, there was 700,000 sq.ft. of positive net absorption in the Vancouver market, with downtown vacancy falling to 2.4%.
+In the first half of 2019, there was 700K sq.ft. of positive net absorption in the Vancouver market, with downtown vacancy falling to 2.4%.
 The suburban office market is a little softer.
 Vancouver has been ranked as the 12th of the top 50 markets for tech talent in North America.
 What are the underlying factors that are driving this strong demand?
 How are companies managing their future growth in such a tight market?
 Is the growth of flex office space addressing some of the need?
 How has the nature of work impacted this market?
 Over 5M sq.ft. of space is under construction in Metro Vancouver.
 Who will be the occupants of these new buildings?

-Overall investment activity in Vancouver have decreased from 2018.
+Overall investment activity in Vancouver has decreased from 2019.
 The session will open with a brief overview of some of the bellwether transactions over the past twelve months.
 The panel will address a range of questions including: What are becoming the major challenges to buy assets in this market?
 Discussion will then focus on each asset class.
 Where are cap rates and valuation heading?
 How will the cost of capital affect investment decision-making?
 What does it take to complete an investment deal in this market?
 What do investment fundamentals look like for the remainder of 2020 and beyond for the Vancouver market?

 A panel discussion will examine the construction and debt financing markets and what borrowers can expect for the remainder of 2020 and beyond.
 This will include comparative insights from a cross-section of lenders.
 To what extent are their priorities, underwriting and strategies varying at this time?
 How are they assessing a transaction and pricing it in this market?
 How are bond yields and government regulations affecting spreads?
 Are there any property classes that they are avoiding or reducing exposure particularly with respect to construction financing?
 Case studies of actual transactions including smaller projects will be examined during the session.